Library

 HIPAA compliant

-• Best interpreted with total testosterone, estradiol, albumin, and your symptoms.
+• Best interpreted with total testosterone, free testosterone, and your symptoms.

 What is Sex Hormone Binding Globulin (SHBG)?